 In her first appearance, it was unclear what Princess Cadence was Princess of (considering that she had worked as Twilight Sparkle's babysitter in the past, clearly royal duties were not her first priority).
 However, in season 3, she becomes the ruler of the Crystal Empire (which had been phased out of existence for about a thousand years due to a curse).
 Her special ability is to induce and rekindle love in ponies.

-And the newest princess is none other then Twilight Sparkle, the main protagonist.
+And the newest princess as of season 3 is none other than Twilight Sparkle, the main protagonist.
 Given that her ability is Magic, she now possibly doubles as The Archmage of Equestria.

-As an additional note, when we say "ran with it", we mean that almost every single person with the official title of "Princess" not only fits the definition of "Queen", but could more accurately be called "Physical Goddesswho prefers to be called Princess".
+As an additional note, when we say "ran with it", we mean that almost every single person with the official title of "Princess" not only fits the definition of "Queen", but could more accurately be called "Physical Goddesswho prefers to be called Princess" (or "Archmage who prefers etc. etc." in Twilight's case).

 Interestingly, "the daughter of a king/queen" is something "Princess" is never used to mean in the MLP franchise (except in Tales, which is soSlice of Life it would change little if the characters were humans living in your town.)
 In FIM the 'princesses' are alicorn goddesses (Lowercase-g Mt.
 Olympus level, mind you, rather than total omnipotence.) and we've even heard "As Celestia is my witness…" and the like more than once.
 In My Little Pony G3, in "The Princess Promenade," Wysteria became a 'princess' by finding a magic flower that is the symbol of office.
 This makes her ruler whether she wants to be or not.
 However, she eventually coronates everyone so her friends can be her equals again.
 In "The Runaway Rainbow," G3 Rarity was the "princess" of a ceremony similar to a party or dance's 'king' or 'queen;' she didn't rule anything but did have an important role in bringing the first rainbow of the year (without which the world loses all color.)
 G1 has "The Quest of the Princess Ponies," where princesses with 'crowns' that look more like party hats form a whole society.
 Their magic wands are stolen by the villain of the week, causing all magic to go haywire.
 My Little Pony Tales has the exception, where in "Princess Problems," a Happily Adopted main cast member is suspected to be the long-lost daughter of a king and queen and doesn't want to leave her family.